ifit/Enhancements/README.md

   * Is approved: add notes & move to the Approved pipeline
   * Requires more input: tag someone (e.g. @cwatt7), add notes, & move to the Under Review pipeline
   * Will be addressed in the future: add relevant notes & move to the Postponed/Blocked pipeline
-  * Is a pipe-dream: move to the Someday pipeline
+  * Is a pipe-dream: move to the Future Ideas pipeline

 __About__